 We mine borates, a naturally occurring mineral, from our mine in Boron, California, which we then refine and transform into products essential to modern living.
 Boron is vital to plant growth, so it is used in fertilisers, but it is also used in other industries such as glass manufacturing, wood protection and insulation fibreglass – to name a few.

 Mining at Boron began in 1927 and today, the mine – home to one of the richest deposits of borates in the world – produces one million tonnes of refined borates every year, or approximately 30% of global demand.

 At Boron, we continually aim to improve our productivity, the safety of our team and to minimise our environmental impact.

-For example, we have reduced energy use and greenhouse gas emissions by more than 5% per tonne of product by improving the design of the site and through better maintenance.
+This builds on work, already done, to reduce energy use and greenhouse gas emissions by more than 5% per tonne of product through site design improvements and enhanced maintenance.
 We have also lowered our water use by millions of gallons through recycling – a critical goal given our location in Southern California.

 In the early 20th century, the small town of Ryan was established to accommodate the hundreds of miners employed at the Death Valley site; from 1914-1927, it was also the centre of borates mining, complete with a hospital, post office, school and a building that served as a church, movie theatre and recreation hall.